 When I was two years old, I contracted rheumatic fever.
 Too ill to be moved, the family doctor came to our home with his black medical bag and stayed with me all night.

-The rise of direct-access physicians began thirty years ago and is gaining popularity.
+The rise of direct-access physicians began thirty-five years ago and is gaining popularity.
 Direct-access doctors provide services that Medicare does not pay for.
 This movement has many critics, who assume that this will have a negative affect on patients’ access to care.